chnm/model-articles/content/articles/blocknewman.md

 topic models would have meant starting from scratch.
 {{% /notation %}}

+{{% notation title="Figures for Historians" %}}

+This article is clearly structured around data analysis, as represented in tables, charts, and graphs.
+But in an indication of one of the difficulties of stretching beyond traditional disciplinary methodological boundaries, the original copy editors did not realize there were 16 images that went with the article.
+This was far beyond the journal's standard maximum number of figures of 3-4 per article which meant I had to get editorial permission to publish an article with that many figures.
+The permission was not difficult to get, but did strike me as an indication of how far outside the mainstream this kind of data representation was for this women’s history journal.

+{{% /notation %}}

 Quantitative and qualitative analyses provide these women's historians with a sense of the developments in much of our field and point to remaining shortcomings and opportunities.
 This article builds on the